 - Both Gourry and Xellos of Slayers do this rather frequently, though with Xellos it's probably for more worrisome reasons.

 - Azumanga Daioh: While Tomo does this more (in the anime) than all the rest of the main and supporting cast combined, the following have also done it: Kagura (the distant second), Chiyo (twice), Yomi, Chihiro, Yukari, and Minamo (once each).

 - All of the Sailor Moon girls have done this, but it's often done by Mako/Lita when talking to a guy she likes or Usagi/Serena after she's made another silly mistake.

-- Matsuda of Death Note does this several times, being the bumbling Butt Monkey.
+- Matsuda of Death Note does this several times, being the bumbling Butt-Monkey.

-- The Nohara males in Shin Chan.
+- The Nohara males in Crayon Shin-chan.

 - Ichigo from Bleach scratches the nape of his neck whenever he's feeling awkward.

 - Detective Conan: Conan does this occasionally.
 Kogoro does it a few times too because he's the Clueless Detective and he's receiving the credit for Conan's cases.
 Exhibit A here◊.